Borenore railway station

+Borenore railway station is a former regional railway station located on the Broken Hill line, in the Central West town of Borenore.
+The station opened in 1885 and was closed at an unknown date.

+History

-Borenore is a closed railway station on the Broken Hill railway line in New South Wales, Australia.
-The station opened in 1885, and the building survives largely intact.
-They were in use by the local tennis club however, this is no longer the case and the buildings are disused and locked with the exception of the station bathrooms.
+Borenore station was opened on 21 December 1885.
+It was closed at an unknown date, though the station buildings survive largely intact.
+They were in use by the local tennis club however, this is no longer the case and the station is disused and locked with the exception of the station bathrooms.